mc3/serverPKI/docs/db.rst

 .. index:: Certinstances.state, Certinstances.cert, Certinstances.key
 .. index:: Certinstances.hash, Certinstances.not_before, Certinstances.not_after
+.. index:: Certinstances
+.. _Certinstances:
+.. _Certinstances.state:
+.. _Certinstances.cert:
+.. _Certinstances.key:
+.. _Certinstances.hash:
+.. _Certinstances.not_before:
+.. _Certinstances.not_after:
+.. _Certinstances.certificate:
+.. _Certinstances.cacert:

 * **Certinstances** - issued certificate instances.
-If subject type is 'CA', it depends on cert type (there may be more than one tuple per cert type, if cacerts are renewed):

-    * LE - cacert of intermediate LE CA
-    * local - local cacert
+  * id - the primary key.
+In case of local cert, id is the x509 serial.

-  * state - state of instance, one of
+  * state - state of instance (see :ref:`State Table <States>`), one of

     * reserved - being issued
     * issued - cert is issued (or renewed)